The simplest questions are often the most difficult to answer.

 Always remember to state your gamification goals from the perspective of the user/player/participant.
 Gamification is human-focused, not business-focused.

-Gamification is used in these instances to motivate “players” to make progress towards their goal and find additional enjoyment throughout the process.
+Gamification is used in these instances to motivate “players” to make progress toward their goals and find additional enjoyment throughout the process.

 Oftentimes games are defined by their rules.
 In sports, we set boundary rules, contact rules, time-based rules, and other rules.
 All of those are often arbitrary but they are the rules of the game, nonetheless.
 A player’s acceptance of these rules is referred to as a lusory experience, which is critical to creating challenges and manufacturing fun.